-The Best Short Film winner will receive our custom Global Shorts statuette at no cost to them.
+Our Best Short Film winner will receive our custom Global Shorts statuette which we ship anywhere in the world, free of charge.
 The award is manufactured by Society Awards, the same awards company that manufactures the Golden Globe and the Emmy.
-All winners will receive our Global Shorts Winner laurels in black, white, gold, and silver.
-More Awards & Prizes to Read More ...
+All winners will receive our Global Shorts Winner laurels in black, white, and gold.

 Title: Voice in the Attic – Biz